ParlayANN: Scalable and Deterministic Parallel Graph-Based Approximate Nearest Neighbor Search Algorithms: Algorithm Parameters

 \paragraph{\textbf{pyNNDescent}} The relevant parameters for the pyNNDescent index build are (1) the degree bound $K$, (2) the pruning parameter $\alpha$, (3) the number $T$ of random clustering trees used to seed the initial graph, and (4) the leaf size $Ls$ of the random clustering trees.
 In our experiments we found that a degree bound of $40-60$ worked for most datasets.

 \paragraph{\textbf{FAISS}} The three main aspects of FAISS index construction are (1) the PQ vector transform for the index build, (2) the IVF index, and (3) the PQ compression for the queries.
 To choose index parameters for FAISS, we referred to the index parameters published in the Big ANN Benchmarks competition~\cite{simhadri2021results} as well as the optimal parameters for \BIGANN{} published on the FAISS Wiki~\cite{faisswiki}.
 Since these parameters optimized for small space usage (limiting the index size to 128 GB for a billion-scale build), we experimented with increasing the number of bits in the PQ compression as well as increasing the number of posting lists in order to optimize for the high-recall region.
 In Figure~\ref{fig:FAISSCentroids}, we show the effects of increasing the number of centroids on the 100M slices of all datasets.
-In Figure~\ref{fig:params} we show the parameters chosen for billion-scale builds.
-For hundred-million scale builds, there is no single dominant option for \SPACEV{} and \BIGANN{}, so we include two FAISS builds in Figure~\ref{fig:100Mresults}. \paragraph{\textbf{FALCONN}} We sweep the index parameters in reasonable ranges using the documentation in the FALCONN code repository \cite{falconn2017falconn} and choose the best combination in our observation.
-There are many parameters for FALCONN to build hash tables.
-Considering that we focus on large datasets, the hash family is fixed to cross-polytope LSH for better performance on large datasets.
-The number of hash tables, $l$, is a core parameter that affects the building time, query accuracy, and memory usage.
-In our experiments, we found that $l=30$ maximizes accuracy within the available memory capacity.
-The number of hash functions per table follows the recommended setting from the helper functions in the authors' code, computed based on the input size and the dimension.
-We also tried manually setting it to other values but they did not perform better.
+In Figure~\ref{fig: params} we show the parameters chosen for billion-scale builds.
+For hundred-million scale builds, there is no single dominant option for \SPACEV{} and \BIGANN{}, so we include two FAISS builds in Figure~\ref{fig:100Mresults}.

-\paragraph{\textbf{Search Parameters}} In all cases, we test a wide variety of search parameters and report those that maximize QPS for a given recall.
-For general graph search, we vary $Q$ (beam width), $k$ (the discard threshold), and $c$ (the discard parameter) and report the best results for a variety of recall thresholds.
-For FAISS-IVF, we vary the number of cells probed as well as the HNSW efSearch parameter (for FAISS settings which use HNSW as a sub-quantizer) and report the best results.
-For FALCONN, we vary both the number of probes and the maximum number of candidates in a wide range.